-To address this challenge, ECMC Foundation launched the Basic Needs Initiative in fall 2019.
-Through the three-year initiative, a group of seven grantees comprised of institutions, community college associations, and nonprofit partners will receive funding and support to build systemic, sustainable solutions for meeting college students’ basic needs.
+To address this challenge, ECMC Foundation launched the Basic Needs Initiative.
+Through the three-year initiative, a group of seven grantees comprised of institutions, community college associations, and nonprofit partners received funding and support to build systemic, sustainable solutions for meeting college students’ basic needs.

 Education Northwest supports the Basic Needs Initiative in two ways:

-- Our external evaluation will examine how grantees support implementation of basic needs services, explore progress among partner institutions in implementing and sustaining basic needs services, and examine student-level data to investigate the impact of basic needs services on academic outcomes.
+- Our external evaluation examines how grantees support implementation of basic needs services, explores progress among partner institutions in implementing and sustaining basic needs services, and examines student-level data to investigate the impact of basic needs services on academic outcomes.

 - We facilitate a learning community so that grantees can share successes and challenges and learn about research and promising practices.

 - Arkansas Northeastern College